richelbilderbeek/R-CodingStandard/R-CodingStandard.md

  * The document 'Rtips.
 Revival 2014!' by Paul E. Johnson, March 24, 2014, [PDF](http://pj.freefaculty.org/R/Rtips.pdf)
  * The document 'R Style.
 An Rchaeological Commentary.' by Paul E. Johnson, February 13, 2015, [PDF](https://cran.r-project.org/web/packages/rockchalk/vignettes/Rstyle.pdf)
  * The GNU coding standards, by Free Software Foundation, Inc., http://www.gnu.org/prep/standards
+ * The C++ Core Guidelines, https://github.com/isocpp/CppCoreGuidelines

+This coding standard is heavily influenced by The C++ Core Guidelines, `https://github.com/isocpp/CppCoreGuidelines`, in style.

 This coding standard does not say what to do.
 It does inventorise what other references tell what to do.
 The reader is free to weigh these references after his/her taste.

+Because I do want to have a referenced personal preference, I sometimes add references to the C++ Core Guidelines.
+I consider this a usefull references, as I respect the main authors of the C++ Core Guidelines a lot, and I am an avid C++ user.
+But again, `the reader is free to weigh these references after his/her taste`.

 New references are always welcome.
 Feel free to add an Issue or a Pull Request.